 8.9.17.2.1 IAB-node is single-connected

-During the IAB-node network integration or RLF recovery, the IAB-donor-CU receives the authorization status of the IAB-node from the 5GC.
-Also, during the inter-CU topology adaptation procedure, the target IAB-donor-CU receives the authorization status of the IAB-node from the source IAB-donor-CU as well as from the 5GC when performing the Path Switch Request procedure.
-If the authorization status is “not authorized”, the IAB-donor-CU neither establishes the backhaul resources nor allocates any BAP address, TNL address or default BAP configuration for this IAB-node.
-When the authorization status for the IAB-node changes, the 5GC sends an updated authorization status to the IAB-donor-CU.
-When the authorization status received by the IAB-donor-CU changes, the IAB-donor-CU performs the SA equivalent of the steps described for NSA in clause 8.9.17.1.
+During the IAB-node network integration or RLF recovery, the IAB-donor receives the authorization status of the IAB-node from the 5GC.
+Also, during the inter-CU topology adaptation procedure, the target IAB-donor receives the authorization status of the IAB-node from the source IAB-donor as well as from the 5GC when performing the Path Switch Request procedure.
+If the authorization status is “not authorized”, the IAB-donor neither establishes the backhaul resources nor allocates any BAP address, TNL address or default BAP configuration for this IAB-node.
+When the authorization status for the IAB-node changes, the 5GC sends an updated authorization status to the IAB-donor.
+When the authorization status received by the IAB-donor changes, the IAB-donor performs the SA equivalent of the steps described for NSA in clause 8.9.17.1.

-In case the updated authorization status is “not authorized”, after actions described in clause 8.9.17.1 have been completed, the IAB-donor-CU may indicate to the 5GC that the IAB-MT can be de-registered.
+In case the updated authorization status is “not authorized”, after actions described in clause 8.9.17.1 have been completed, the IAB-donor may indicate to the 5GC that the IAB-MT can be de-registered.

 8.9.17.2.2 IAB-node is NR dual-connected

-In case the IAB-node is dual-connected to the IAB-donor-CU, the IAB-donor-CU receives the authorization status of the IAB-node from the 5GC.
-Upon reception of the authorization status, the IAB-donor-CU performs the same steps described in clause 8.9.17.2.1.
+In case the IAB-node is dual-connected to the IAB-donor, the IAB-donor receives the authorization status of the IAB-node from the 5GC.
+Upon reception of the authorization status, the IAB-donor performs the same steps described in clause 8.9.17.2.1.

-In case the IAB-node is dual-connected to a non-IAB-capable gNB and to an IAB-donor-CU, the MN receives the authorization status of the IAB-node from the 5GC.
-If the MN is the non-IAB-capable gNB and the SN is the IAB-donor-CU, the MN forwards the authorization status to the IAB-donor-CU in the S-NODE ADDITION REQUEST message or S-NODE MODIFICATION REQUEST message.
-Upon reception of the authorization status, the IAB-donor-CU performs the same steps described in clause 8.9.17.2.1.
+In case the IAB-node is dual-connected to a gNB which is not an IAB-donor and an IAB-donor, the MN receives the authorization status of the IAB-node from the 5GC.
+If the MN is not an IAB-donor and the SN is the IAB-donor, the MN forwards the authorization status to the IAB-donor in the S-NODE ADDITION REQUEST message or S-NODE MODIFICATION REQUEST message.
+Upon reception of the authorization status, the IAB-donor performs the same steps described in clause 8.9.17.2.1.
 If the updated authorization status is “not authorized”, the SN may indicate to the MN that the actions of removing the UEs and descendant nodes, releasing the F1 interface and backhaul resources for the IAB-node have been completed, by sending a S-NODE MODIFICATION REQUIRED or S-NODE RELEASE REQUIRED message with the corresponding cause value included.
 Then, the MN may indicate to the 5GC that the IAB-MT can be de-registered.
-If the MN is the IAB-donor-CU and the SN is not the non-IAB-capable gNB, the IAB-donor-CU performs the same steps described in clause 8.9.17.2.1.
+If the MN is the IAB-donor and the SN is not an IAB-donor, the IAB-donor performs the same steps described in clause 8.9.17.2.1.

 8.9.17.3 IAB-node is served by two IAB-donors in SA